JanetMatsen/protocols/_posts/2015-01-29-Inoculating-96-well-plates-for-Nash.md

 ## Prepare previous day(s):
 * A plan of what you are trying to test
-	* Just screening new random libray variants?
+	* Just screening new random library variants?
 	* Are there old colonies that need to be re-tested?
 	* Do some samples need to be run with biological replicates?
 * Plates with low enough colony density for picking colonies